sanskriti480/C-plus-plus-Inheritance/README.md

 ---

 Single inheritance-

 In single inheritance, a class is allowed to inherit from only one class. i.e. one subclass is inherited by one base class only.

 Multiple inheritance-

 Multiple Inheritance is a feature of C++ where a class can inherit from more than one class. i.e one subclass is inherited from more than one base class.

+Multilevel inheritance-

+In this type of inheritance, a derived class is created from another derived class.

+Hierarchical Inheritance-

+In this type of inheritance, more than one subclass is inherited from a single base class. i.e. more than one derived class is created from a single base class.

 ---